 startto the iOS workout’s start.
 Also, if your app calculates its own calories, you can retroactively give credit for the calories burned before the workout session began.

-If the user does not start and stop a workout session in your watchOS app, do not try to retroactively create a workout on Apple Watch.
+If the user doesn’t start and stop a workout session in your watchOS app, don’t try to retroactively create a workout session on Apple Watch.

 end method sets the workout’s end date and deactivates the builder.
 The

 finish method saves the workout and its associated data to the HealthKit store.

 If your app crashes during a workout session, the system calls your extension delegate’s

 handle method when the app relaunches.
 In your implementation of this method, call the HealthKit store’s

 recover method.
 HealthKit attempts to restore the previous workout session, returning either a new session object or an error to the completion block.